jayceemariel/jayceemariel/README.md

 Hi there 👋
 # I'm Mariel

-I'm a sophomore at Ateneo de Manila University currently taking BS Management Information Systems as my undergrad.
+I'm a sophomore at Ateneo de Manila University currently taking BS Management Information Systems (BS MIS) as my undergrad.
 I have always had a passion in designing and creating pieces for the funs.

 During 2022, I collaborated with @ezerssss in creating a UI design for the batch Palanca.
 You can find the UI [Here](https://github.com/ezerssss/Gayang-Mingor-Palanca).
+Around that same year I've briefly worked on creating a Job-Level Maintenance Management App tasked to make things easier for a company, also mainly focusing on the UI aspect of the design.
+These exposures gradualy led me to take MIS as my course, and perhaps maybe somewhere eventually leading to working in the Frontlines for the Frontend industry in IT.

+When I am not designing or building websites, I dable into other creative prospects such as drawing and painting.
+I also like to readbooks, photography, video edit and many more!

 <!--
 **jayceemariel/jayceemariel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.